unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 To you and any creatures you designate when you cast the tek skill, the writing appears normal, written in your hand, and conveys whatever meaning you intended when you wrote the text.
 To all others, the writing appears as if it were written in an unknown or tek script that is unintelligible.
 Alternatively, you can cause the writing to appear to be an entirely different message, written in a different hand and language, though the language must be one you know.

-Should the tek skill be ditek skilled, the original script and the illusion both disappear.
+Should the tek skill be despelled, the original script and the illusion both disappear.

 A creature with truesight can read the hidden message.